 Learn to Sea Kayak

 The course is set up for paddlers who have never had any formal instruction.
 The aim of this class is to give you a good foundation in the knowledge and skills essential for safe and enjoyable paddling.
-Single kayak, paddle, PFD, spray deck, pump and splash jacket are provided.
+Single kayak, paddle, Personal Flotation Device (PFD), spray deck, pump and splash jacket are provided.